hansopoien/rock-paper-scissors/readme.md

 }
 ```

--   And Send the included address that ends with: "/join" for this example the following address, to player 2:
+-   And send the included address that ends with: "/join" for the above example the following address, to player 2:
     https://itchy-apples-say.loca.lt/api/games/3613614387/join

 -   By sending the above request, the following should be returned to player 2: